amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 ## Update and Delete Data

-1. update: directly manipulate property attributes or using `set`.
+- to update either directly manipulate property attributes or using `set`. to delete using `destroy`.

-2. delete: `destroy`.
+1. update: `set`.

 ```javascript
 // edit jane's lastName and email: